gehwissenlos/Yourls-Email-Notify/README.md

 This plugin is very easy to configure.
 Simply add the following info to the "Click Notification Email" admin page:
 * To Email Address - this is where you want to receive these notification emails.
-* From Email Address - this is the address you want the email to be sent from.
+* From Email Address - this is the address you want the emails to be sent from.
 * My IP File - this file contains your IP address.
 It's used to compare to the visitors IP so you can see which clicks were made by you - optional.
 * Error Log - path of an error log for testing, in case you have a problem with this script - optional.
 * Log Errors? - choose "Yes" or "No" depending whether or not you want to log errors.
 Choosing "Yes" requires a log path in the Error Log field.